nikolockenvitz/sap-addon/README.md

   * log in automatically
   * sometimes e-mail address is needed to log in, you can specify it in configuration

-All features are enabled by default but can be disabled in the settings popup.
+Most features are enabled by default but can be disabled in the settings popup.

 ## feedback, contribute, ...
 Feel free to send feedback, share any ideas of what you think should be improved or can be added.